dokku/dokku/docs/development/plugin-triggers.md

 pre-backup-app-import
-backup-app-import        # restore independent config (config, domains, ports, certs, storage, scale, ...) post-backup-app-import   # restore config that depends on another plugin's restored config (runs after all backup-app-import) receive-app              # the deploy: build, run, regenerate the proxy, and fire the normal post-deploy hooks
+backup-app-import        # restore independent config (config, domains, ports, certs, storage, scale, ...) post-backup-app-import   # restore config that depends on another plugin's restored config (runs after all backup-app-import) pre-backup-app-deploy    # only when the app is redeployed: act right before the deploy (best-effort) receive-app              # the deploy: build, run, regenerate the proxy, and fire the normal post-deploy hooks
 ```

-Two consequences are useful when writing a plugin that participates in restore:
+These points are useful when writing a plugin that participates in restore:

 - `post-backup-app-import` always runs after every `backup-app-import` handler, so it is where you restore config that depends on another plugin's restored config (for example after `domains`).
+- `pre-backup-app-deploy` runs after all config is restored and right before the deploy, but only when the app is actually being redeployed.
+It is the place for pre-deploy preparation that must run before the build — for example refreshing or symlinking a restored TLS certificate (an ACME re-issue using a standalone challenge can run here, since `domains` is already restored).
+It is best-effort and does not block the redeploy.
-- The deploy (`receive-app`) is the last step and runs the full deploy lifecycle, so all config (including `domains`) is restored before it.
-Work that needs the **running app** — for example issuing a TLS certificate via ACME — should hang off the normal deploy lifecycle (the plugin's own post-deploy hook fires inside the redeploy), not off an import phase.
+- The deploy (`receive-app`) is the last step and runs the full deploy lifecycle.
+Work that needs the **already-running** app should hang off the normal post-deploy lifecycle (the plugin's own post-deploy hook fires inside the redeploy), not off an import phase.
 The top-level `post-backup-import` runs once after every app has redeployed, for any cross-app finalization.

 ### `datastore-list`